Software Development Myths

 Myth 6: There Is One Best Way

 There is no such thing as “one best way.”
-There is no process that cannot be improved.
-To prove this to yourself, simply spend some time quietly watching people doing their work.
-After a while you will notice many things that could be improved.
+No process cannot be improved.
+To prove this to yourself, spend some time quietly watching people doing their work.
+After a while, you will notice many things that could be improved.
 Processes should be improved by the work team doing the job.
-They need the time, the charter, and the guidance to tackle their problems, one at a time, the biggest problem first.
+They need the time, the charter, and the guidance to tackle their problems, one at a time, with the biggest problem first.
 This never-ending continuous improvement process should be found in every software development organization.

 Myth 7: Optimize By Decomposition

-We can’t measure everything, and because we have to limit our measurements, some things invariably fall between the cracks.30 For example, we tend to measure project performance based on cost, schedule, and scope targets.
+We can’t measure everything, and because we have to limit our measurements, some things invariably fall between the cracks.30 We measure project performance based on cost, schedule, and scope targets.
 But these measurements don’t take quality and customer satisfaction into account.
 If a conflict arises, they lose out.
 So what should be done?
 The decomposition approach would add two more measurements, so now we measure cost, schedule, scope, quality, and customer satisfaction.
 Voila!
 We have turned the iron triangle into an iron pentagon.
 It may go on.
 It can't be a solution.

-The solution is to “Measure UP” that is, raise the measurement one level and decrease the number of measurements.
-Find a higher-level measurement that will drive the right results for the lower level metrics and establish a basis for making trade-offs.
-In the example of project metrics above, instead of adding two more measurements we should use a single measurement—the one thing that really matters.
+The solution is to “Measure UP”, raising the measurement by one level and decreasing the number of measurements.
+Find a higher-level measurement to drive the right results for the lower-level metrics and establish a basis for making trade-offs.
+In the example of project metrics above, instead of adding two more measurements, we should use a single measurement—the one thing that matters.
 Return on investment (ROI) is a possible candidate for projects.
 Profit and loss models work well for products.

-If we optimize the one thing that really matters, the other numbers will take care of themselves.
+If we optimize the one thing that matters, the other numbers will care for themselves.